fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 ### Description

-This function computes the determinant of a real square matrix.
+This function computes the determinant of a `real` or `complex` square matrix.

 This interface comes with a `pure` version `det(a)`, and a non-pure version `det(a,overwrite_a,err)` that allows for more expert control.